TheTeasel/Blamer/README.md

 </p>

 <p align="center">
-  Blamer is a tool designed to translate all comments in your code in order to blame someone else.
+  Blamer is a tool designed to translate all comments in your code in order to blame someone else for your malicious scripts.
 </p>

 <p align="center">